Making Vision Transformers Truly Shift-Equivariant: Experiments

-We study the impact of each proposed module by removing them.
+We study the impact of each proposed ViT module by removing them.
 These include (i) adaptive tokenization, (ii) adaptive window-based self-attention, and (iii) adaptive patch merging.
-We conduct the ablations on our A-Swin-T model trained on CIFAR-10 under the circular shift scenario.
+We conduct the ablations on our A-Swin-T model trained on CIFAR-10 under circular shifts.

 Results are reported in \tabref{tab:ablation}.
-Our full model improves shift consistency by more than 3.5$\%$ over A-Swin-T without \texttt{A-token}, while slightly decreasing on classification accuracy by 0.27$\%$.
+Our full model improves shift consistency by more than 3.5$\%$ over A-Swin-T without \texttt{A-token}, while slightly decreasing classification accuracy by 0.27$\%$.
 The use of \texttt{A-WSA} improves both classification accuracy and shift consistency.
 Finally, \texttt{A-PMerge} improves classification accuracy by approximately $1.7\%$ and shift consistency by more than $5\%$.
 Overall, all the proposed modules are necessary to achieve 100\% shift consistency.